The presence of abnormal behaviour is the key sign in an animal with rabies. The effects of the disease can appear differently:

 - wild animals that usually come out at night may be out during the day

-- animals may display paralysis, which commonly affects the face or neck, often seen as difficulty swallowing
+- animals may display paralysis of the face or neck, often seen as difficulty swallowing and excessive drooling

 Bats and rabies